|

 with the same name, whose rooms contains many works from

 the sculptor Pericle Fazzini.
+From the Tower go

 through S. Lucia lane and you will arrive to